 The Higher Education Opportunity Act (HEOA) enacted August 2008 amended the Truth-in-Lending Act (TILA) establishing private education loan disclosure requirements about loan terms on or with the loan application and lenders must also disclose information about lower cost alternatives like federal student loans.
 Additionally, once the loan is approved and finalized for disbursement, additional disclosures must be provided.
 These regulations were passed to ensure that borrowers of private education loans have the necessary information to make informed choices about financing products to fund educational costs.
-These regulations apply to all private education loans but not to loans under the Federal IV loan programs (Stafford, Perkins and PLUS).
+These regulations apply to all private education loans but not to loans under the Federal Title IV loan programs (Stafford, Perkins and PLUS).
 We are providing a model Private Lender Agreement (PLA) Form as an example of what your lending institution is required to share with you upon borrowing an educational loan.

 Click here to view the Model PLA Agreement Form (PDF)